XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 >
 > Note that is just a base guideline and not a rule.
 Or just copy from others.

-### Where can I see doll voicelines?

-> Doll Index Page>Top left as speaker.
-If it's missing, check if you downloaded the voice pack yet.
-Or just go to IOPWiki.

-@ Visual

 ### Is there a way to inventorize my dolls?

 > <iframe width="100%" height="500" src="https://docs.google.com/spreadsheets/d/1X-ZnlXabFQSk6_nTd94pu6Ww3KqWCc1ABt-gTkJy99s/preview?pli=1" frameborder="0"></iframe>